All Episodes

 So I'm optimistic it'll happen.

-And there's a bit of a war probably going on there in the Justice Department between these two entities trying to get to the truth.
+Well, we also have to remember that the IG has reports coming out in his own investigations, and there's a bit of a war probably going on there in the Justice Department between these two entities trying to get to the truth.

 And if he does his job like he did in the first report, they will be held accountable and exposed.

-Well, it can't come soon enough.
+Well, can't come soon enough.

-All right, DC McAllister, Greg Jarrett, thank you.
+All right, D.C.
+McAllister, Greg Jarrett, thank you.

-Uh we have some Christmas issues we've got to sort through.
+We have some Christmas issues we've got to sort through.

 We'll get to them and much more as we continue.

-Hey, there's still a lot more ahead on the best of the Sean Hannity show.
+Hey, there's still a lot more ahead on the best of the Sean Hannity Show.

 Stay tuned for more right after news on this station.